Xeronaus/Cedaruke/README.md

 - Download it manually

 ### Mod Browser
-To download it on the mod browser, open Mindustry, then go to
+To download it on the mod browser, Follow these steps:

+1. Open Mindustry
+2. Go to Mods tab
+3. Go to Mod Browser
+4. Scroll or search it to find it
+5. Once you have found it, click, Install
+6. Click Install

 ### GitHub
 To download it from Github,